Geometry of Swarm Theory

 The Lattice

-In Swarm Theory, the fundamental structure of reality is not empty space but a lattice of zero nodes surrounded by flat, tension-bearing membranes.
+In Swarm Theory, the fundamental structure of reality is not empty volume but a lattice of zero nodes surrounded by flat, tension-bearing membranes.
 These membranes intersect like woven planes, enclosing each node as if within a geodesic sphere.
 The lattice is a tension-weave: real, massless, and continuous.

 Distances, directions, fields, waves, and matter exist only on the membranes.
 They do not float in a background void.
 Where the membrane goes, space goes.
 Where the membrane does not exist, neither does space.